olmps/memo/ARCHITECTURE.md

 ... but not less important: this is **heavily influenced** by a bunch personal opinions and experiences in some production projects that the team has worked on.
-This project's external dependencies will keep changing as the time goes on, Flutter and Firebase will also keep evolving, and we have to adapt in a way to maintain consistency, integrity and scalability of our solution.
-So, it's probable that there is (and will be) better ways to achieve the same goals/objectives.
+This project's external dependencies will keep changing as the time goes on, Flutter and Firebase will also keep evolving, and we have to adapt in a way to maintain **consistency, integrity and scalability** of our solution - and these are our goals for Memo.

 For this, we look into your help to make this project's architecture continuously provide a good developer experience to add new features, update old ones and keep those nasty bugs away.

 ## `.vscode/`